Samuel Bellamy

 Captain Samuel Bellamy (c.
-23 February 1689 – 26 April 1717), later known as "Black Sam" Bellamy, was an English sailor turned pirate during the early 18th century.
-He is best known as the wealthiest pirate in recorded history, and one of the faces of the Golden Age of Piracy.
+23 February 1689 – 26 April 1717), erroneously known as "Black Sam" Bellamy, was an English sailor turned pirate during the early 18th century.
+He is best known as one of the wealthiest pirates in the Golden Age of Piracy.
 Though his known career as a pirate captain lasted little more than a year, he and his crew captured at least 53 ships.

-Called "Black Sam" in Cape Cod folklore because he eschewed the fashionable powdered wig in favor of tying back his long black hair with a simple band, Bellamy became known for his mercy and generosity toward those he captured on his raids.
-This reputation earned him another nickname, the "Prince of Pirates".
+Posthumously called "Black Sam" in Cape Cod folklore - supposedly because he eschewed the fashionable powdered wig in favor of tying back his long black hair with a simple band - Bellamy became known for his mercy and generosity toward those he captured on his raids.
+This legend earned him another nickname, the "Prince of Pirates".
 He likened himself to Robin Hood, with his crew calling themselves "Robin Hood's Men".

-Bellamy was born in Devon, England, in 1689, and began sailing for the British Royal Navy as a teenager.
+Bellamy was born in England in 1689, and began sailing for the British Royal Navy as a teenager.
 After traveling to Cape Cod around 1715, he then went south to the Florida coast in an effort to locate a sunken treasure fleet.
 From there he made his way to the Bahamas, sailing under Benjamin Hornigold and his second-in-command, Edward "Blackbeard" Teach.
 After Hornigold and Teach were voted out of command, Bellamy took a captured vessel as his own, before capturing a state-of-the-art slave trade ship, the Whydah Gally, in the early spring of 1717.
 Two months later, the vessel was caught in a nor'easter storm off the coast of Massachusetts and sank, taking Bellamy and most of his crew down with it.
 The remains of the Whydah Gally were discovered in 1984, making it the first fully authenticated Golden Age pirate ship discovered in North America.